 A total of 313 BCS members took part in the survey.
 The members targeted were UK based of working age and excluding students.
 The sample was structured so that there was an almost 50/50 split of women to men.

-Women make up only around 17% of the IT workforce - Diversity in IT 2017 Report by BCS
+Women make up only around 17% of the IT workforce - BCS Diversity in IT 2017 report

 Gender diversity helps increase profitability - several reports including from the Royal Academy of Engineers and McKinsey and Company 2015 and 2017